doaleix/apx-manual/docs/02-tutorial-fundamentals/describe-top-right-main-menu.md

 ---
 sidebar_position: 4
 ---
-# Top Right Main Menu
+# Visualization Menu

-This guide will help you understand the **Top Right Main Menu**.
+This guide will help you understand the **Visualization Menu**.

 ## **Prerequisites**
 1.	**User ID** and **Password** to access APXGIS programme.